Spain and Portugal's plight dominates Ibero-American meet

 "As a government you don't want to sell concessions, especially those viewed as strategic - i.e. roads, airports - or providing key services to companies which are perceived to be weak, overstretched or at risk, as you might find yourself having to intervene, even sell them off again, in a worst case situation," he said.

-Portugal is also keen to attract Brazilian investment for the privatizations it has been forced to carry out under the terms of its euro zone bailout.
+Portugal is also keen to attract Brazilian investment for the privatisations it has been forced to carry out under the terms of its euro zone bailout.

 Big Portuguese companies still have large stakes in Brazil, including EDP and Portugal Telecom, which have helped support them after earnings slumped at home due to the recession.